RaneKun/YT-Downloader-by-Rane/README.md

 ~_again, remember that there's no need of this step and this is completely optional if you're just downloading casual stuff from YouTube_~

+🟣**Update yt-dlp** ⬆️🔺

+There is a handy-dandy button to update the `yt-dlp` fork which is the backbone of this downloader!
+You may need to update this once every 2 weeks because `YouTube` keeps modifying things to prevent downloaders from working and at the same time `yt-dlp` keeps updating so that downloaders do keep working... the classic cat and mouse chase 😂

+-> To update `yt-dlp` with one click, simply click on the `Check for yt-dlp update` button and let it do it's thing! (_you can see the info inside the terminal and then close it manually when done _✅)

 🟣 Bonus Tip ✨🗒️
 =